AntKing12/EmbeddedSystem/README.md

 ![Screenshot 2025-03-22 153510](https://github.com/user-attachments/assets/2820b059-3966-4d76-a4c2-d208965e6768)

-A for loop was s=used to shift the data from one position to the next whenever a new input was being read.
+A for loop was used to shift the data from one position to the next whenever a new input was being read.

 ## Circuit Diagram